 On June 6, council announced that they’d made a decision on which of the four Pier 8 development finalists had been selected as their preferred design.
 The winning firm was Waterfront Shores, with Hamilton-born Bruce Kuwabara as lead architect.

-The plans call for 1,292 condo units and 65 affordable housing units spread across 20 buildings.
+The plans call for 1,292 condo units including 65 affordable housing units spread across 20 buildings.
 The harbourside community will have themed street-level retail while ensuring that each building is architecturally diverse.

 Waterfront Shores intends on keeping over 40% of the site as open space in an effort to “drastically increased the amount of places for people to gather, both inside and out, for annual and seasonal events”.
 The landscape strategy extends themes of green parkland, both formal and informal, into the courtyards of all Blocks.